-As a G Suite administrator, you can let users of standards based (SIP/H.323) third-party videoconferencing systems join your organization’s Google Meet video meetings.
+As an administrator, you can let users of standards based (SIP/H.323) 3rd-party video conferencing systems join your organization’s Google Meet video meetings.
 These systems include:

 See a full list of supported devices.

 Meet interoperability requires the Google Workspace partner product Pexip Infinity gateway.

 - Download the latest release of Pexip Infinity for the hypervisor or cloud platform of your choice.

 - Install and configure the Pexip Infinity Fusion gateway to work with Meet.

 Before you begin: To apply the setting for certain users: Put their accounts in an organizational unit (to set by department) or put them in a configuration group (to set for users across or within departments).